LamayaGameDev/ChatFrontend/README.md

 - **Customizability**: Easily adaptable to meet diverse use cases.

 ### Limitations
 - Response times may range between 5-10 seconds due to multiple backend API calls.
+Expect longer response times during peak traffic hours.
+But the wait is worth it, and the response will be entertaining.
 - Autoplay of responses may not function on some mobile browsers.

 ### Project Notes